apache/thrift/doc/specs/idl.md

 Why does position of `CppType` vary between `SetType` and `ListType`?

  * std::set does sort the elements automatically, that's the design. see [Thrift Types](/docs/types) or the [C++ std:set reference][] for further details
  * The question is, how other languages are doing that?
-What about custom objects, do they have a Compare function the set the order correctly?
+What about custom objects, do they have a Compare function to set the order correctly?

  [C++ std:set reference]: http://www.cplusplus.com/reference/stl/set/